Thursday 19 June 1941

 |Reichsfuhrer-SS Heinrich Himmler, wife Marga and daughter Gudrun gather daisies together in Valepp Valley, 19 June 1941 (Realworks Ltd./Die Welt).|

-The 5th Indian Brigade have taken Mezzeh, a key junction on the Damascus/Beirut road, during the night.
+The 5th Indian Brigade has taken Mezzeh, a key junction on the Damascus/Beirut road, during the night.
 However, they spend the 19th trying to keep it against furious French counterattacks.
 Evetts quickly requests reinforcements and receives the British 16th Infantry Brigade from the 7th Australian Division and three Australian battalions: the 2/3rd Machine Gun Battalion and the 2/3rd and 2/5th Infantry Battalions.

 The British and Australian reinforcements, however, require time to get to Mezzeh, and it is time that the embattled Indian troops may not have.
 By evening, they are isolated and taking tremendous casualties from the French and their Renault R35 tanks.
 Expecting the advance to continue straight to Damascus, the Indian troops have not carried with them mundane things like food and water for an extended siege.
 So, there is no food or water, and there are dead men everywhere.
 After dark, the Indian troops send three men who manage to get past the encircling French forces and report the dire situation to Evetts.
 The French claim to have taken 400 prisoners.